tbfraga/Ana/README.md

     *** Invisibility of nanorobotic;

+    *** The urgency for accountability, punishment and regulatory creation;

     *** The information industry and the human alienation;

     *** The relationship about the covid and the policy of horror;